dasilvacontin/animus/README.md

 ## Roadmap

 - Make it fully usable without the need of key shortcuts
-- Command for saving current website title and url as an entry
 - GitHub integrations, eg repo/issue/PR status in entries with a GH link
 - Translucent background
 - Progress bars for entries